Introduction to How To cut Sunflowers

 Mastering proper cutting techniques is crucial for maximizing the beauty and longevity of sunflowers in floral arrangements.
 When harvesting sunflowers, it's essential to choose the right time, typically early in the morning when stems are hydrated and blooms are fully open.

 Use sharp, clean shears to cut the sunflower stem at an angle, ideally just above a leaf node.
-This method promotes continual blooming throughout the season and prevents stem crushing, which can reduce vase life.
-Immediately place cut sunflowers in lukewarm water mixed with flower preservative or a sugar solution to nourish them and keep them looking fresh.
+This method promotes continual blooming throughout the season and encourages additional blooms while preventing stem crushing, which can reduce vase life.
+Immediately place cut sunflowers in fresh water mixed with flower preservative or a sugar solution to nourish them and keep them looking fresh.

 Understanding Sunflowers